[Toy Review] Lovense Lush 4

 So yeah.
 I called it.
 Great shape, shit vibrations.

-You can buy the Arc from retailers such as Shevibe, Good Vibes, and Babeland.
+You can buy the Arc from retailers such as Good Vibes and Babeland, where it retails for $99.

-Thanks to Lovehoney for sending me the Dame Arc in exchange for an honest review.
+Thanks to Lovehoney for sending me the Dame Arc to review.
 All views, as always, my own.
+Affiliate links appear in this post.

 [Toy Review] BOB Pink Allure Wand